kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

     mongos using mongo --host 127.0.0.1 --port 27020 sh.status()

-Modify cuckoo reporting.conf [mongodb] to point all mongos in reporting.conf to host = 127.0.0.1 port = 27020
+Modify cape reporting.conf [mongodb] to point all mongos in reporting.conf to host = 127.0.0.1 port = 27020